Dmitriyrus99/custom-erpnext/ferum_custom/docs/entity_relationship_model.md

 - Standard doctype for company staff.
 - Each Employee can have entries in PayrollEntryCustom.
-- (Also employees can be linked as the “assigned engineer” in ServiceRequest – though in ERPNext that assignment might use the User or Employee record.)
+- (Also employees can be linked as the “assigned engineer” in Issue – though in ERPNext that assignment might use the User or Employee record.)

 ### User